Windower/Lua/addons/EasyNuke/readme.md

 ** EX: //ez target bt <<<< Spells will be cast using <bt>.
 *** There are no failsafes for this.
 Any given argument will be accepted, even if it does not function as a targeting argument.
-*** If no argument is given, then will cycle through target modes in the following order: t, bt, stnpc ** Macro usage: /con ez target #   OR   /con ez target
+*** If no argument is given, then will cycle through target modes in the following order: t, bt, stnpc ** Macro usage: /con ez target   OR   /con ez target #

-showcurrent
+show, current or showcurrent
 * Echoes the current elemental and targeting modes in the chat log.
 ** EX: //ez showcurrent
 ** Macro usage: /con ez showcurrent